Offshoring Private Health Information

 What you may not know is whether a vendor uses third-party services—such as data storage—located overseas, a concept known as offshoring.
 Why does it matter?
 If your practice contracts with a company that offshores data, your patients’ private health information could end up outside a locked system.

-Not surprisingly, there is no guarantee that personnel located offshore will have the proper expertise or training necessary to comply with US health care privacy rules.
-Also, U.S. companies will find it difficult and costly to monitor offshore activities and ensure their compliance with business associate agreements (BAAs) and other privacy and security requirements.
-Furthermore, offshore parties may not be subject to US laws– even if the contract requires compliance– and their own country may not compel them to comply with U.S. legal requirements.
+Not surprisingly, there is no guarantee that offshore personnel will have the proper expertise or training necessary to comply with US health care privacy rules.
+Also, US companies will find it difficult and costly to monitor offshore activities and ensure their compliance with business associate agreements (BAAs) and other privacy and security requirements.
+Furthermore, offshore parties may not be subject to US laws – even if the contract requires compliance – and their own country may not compel them to comply with US legal requirements.
 If you think this sounds like the recipe for a potential HIPAA violation, you are correct.

 The Laws Surrounding Offshoring

-You might wonder: don’t laws exist to protect you from liability, especially if you’re unaware of the offshoring?
-Or at a minimum, does the law give you tools to determine if their contractors are offshoring?
+You might assume that laws exist to protect you from liability, especially if you’re unaware of the offshoring.
+Or you may think that, at a minimum, the laws give you tools to determine if their contractors are offshoring.

-The short answer is no. Currently, there are no laws that require vendors who offshore data to disclose it.
+Unfortunately, no laws require vendors who offshore data to disclose it.
 Federal laws don’t prohibit the offshoring of PHI as long as the standard HIPAA requirements are met.

 However, while there are no explicit laws or requirements, there has been some guidance.
-The Centers for Medicare and Medicaid Services (CMS) has provided questions that should be asked when dealing with offshoring:
+The Centers for Medicare and Medicaid Services (CMS) has provided questions to ask when dealing with offshoring: